 The London County Tramways Act, 1900 gave the Council, powers to electrify certain tramways and to construct a generating station on the site of its tramway depot at Camberwell (but not elsewhere) to supply them.
-For various reasons, the Council later decided that their tram depot on the banks of the Thames at Greenwich, together with some adjacent land (that they would need to acquire), would make a better site for the generating station.
-Amongst the advantages were that the river frontage would be convienient for the delivery of coal, the removal of ash and the supply of water for the condensors.
+For various reasons, the Council later decided that their tram depot on the banks of the Thames at Greenwich, together with some adjacent properties (that they would need to acquire), would make a better site for the generating station.
+Amongst the advantages was that the river frontage would be convenient for the delivery of coal, the removal of ash and the supply of water for the condensers.

-The depot at Greenwich was on land formally occupied by Crowley House and had been acquired by the L.C.C. when it took over the London Tramways Company at the start of 1899.
+The tram depot at Greenwich (opened 13 December 1870) stood on land formally occupied by Crowley House and had been acquired by the L.C.C. when it took over the London Tramways Company at the start of 1899.
 They in turn had acquired it as part of the assets of the Pimlico Peckham & Greenwich Street Tramway Company which they took over in 1873.

 Work on constructing the Power Station began almost immediately after the act of 1902 had been passed and by the end of 1903, the first two chimneys were nearly completed (RGO7/65).
 Although the height and position of the chimneys was one of the things Christie objected to, it was not until 2 November 1905, after another two years had passed, that he raised the matter for the first time with the Admiralty (RGO7/66).

 In his letter of 2 November to the Admiralty, Christie stressed that there was nothing in the 1902 act to indicate that the Power Station would be of ‘abnormal size’ with ‘exceptionally high chimneys’.
-He had, it seems, naively expected something similar to that of the rather smaller power station that had been built about a mile from the Observatory on the river at Deptford.
+He had, it seems, naively expected something similar to that of the rather smaller power station that had been built about on the river at Deptford around a mile to the north-west of the Observatory.
 Since its opening in 1889, (when it was London’s biggest power station), it had had, so Christie claimed, no discernable impact on the Observatory (more on this below).
 At about 150 feet in height, its chimneys were not only some 100 feet lower than those that had been built at Greenwich, but their tops were below the level of the Greenwich instruments.

 Whilst the two completed chimneys of Greenwich Power Station were close to the Meridian of the Airy Transit Circle, they did not directly block the view along it.
 The issue here, was going to be one of turbulance in the atmosphere as a result of the hot gases coming from it once the Power Station came into use.
 The situation with the two that remained to be built was rather different as the most westerly of them would directly block the view of the Altazimuth when it was aligned to the north along its meridian.Later, Christie was to stress the importance of the Greenwich Meridian as defined by the centre of the Airy Transit Circle together with the international obligations arising from its adoption as the Prime Meridian of the World at the 1884 International Meridian Conference.
 The subsequent adoption by many countries of a standard time based on the time on the Greenwich Meridian, in his opinion, strengthened those obligations further.
 Because of this, Christie argued, the Airy Transit Circle was sacrosanct and should not under any circumstances be moved and that if anythng had to be moved it must be the Power Station rather than the Observatory (for more on this see below).